TaraWilson17/CoronavirusLifestyleImpacts/docs/functional_requirements.md

 # Coronavirus Lifestyle Impacts Functional Specification

-"This should motivate what is being built and describes the use cases.
-This document should have at minimum two detailed use cases."
+*This should motivate what is being built and describes the use cases.
+This document should have at minimum two detailed use cases.*

 ## Background

+The COVID-19 Pandemic has led many unanticipated lifestyle changes, human behaviors, and product trends.
+What better way to tap in to some of these interesting pandemic-influenced lifestyle impacts than through our world's search history?
+This tool allows a user to choose a trend of their choosing (big cats, baking, home fitness equipment sales) and see how this Google search keyword has coincided with the COVID-19 pandemic.

 ## User Profile

+Users of this tool are anyone who is interested about the impacts of coronavirus on various parts of our lives.
+No matter how big or small, comedic or serious.
+Users could be looking for fun, for business reasons, economic applications, or academic reasearch.
+This tool is for anyone who would benefit from a quick, easy, automatically generated visualization of google trends data relative to the onset of coronavirus.

 ## Data Sources